 The world's first recyclable, 100% PET-free paper bottle

-Pilot Lite and Diageo collaborated to establish Pulpex, a sustainable packaging technology company that has developed a patented, first-of-its-kind, single-mould paper bottle that is being adopted for use by a consortium of global CPGs.
+Pilot Lite and Diageo collaborated to establish Pulpex, a sustainable packaging technology company that has developed a patented, first-of-its-kind, single-mould paper bottle that is being adopted for use by its global CPG partners.

 In response to growing concern over plastic waste, governments are increasingly implementing regulations around packaging and plastics that will ultimately affect consumer choice.
 For example, today, there are single-use plastic bans scheduled or already implemented in more than 120 countries around the world.